Register a plug-in

-When an assembly is uploaded it is stored in the
+When an assembly is uploaded, it's stored in the

 PluginAssembly table.
 Most of the properties are set using reflection of the imported table.
-The base64 encoded bytes of the assembly is stored in the
+The base64 encoded bytes of the assembly are stored in the

 Content column.
 While viewing the Properties of the assembly in the PRT, you can only edit the Description value.